imgly/pesdk-ionic-demo/README.md

 </p>

 # PhotoEditor SDK Ionic Plugin Demo
-This project shows how to easily integrate the [PhotoEditorSDK](https://www.photoeditorsdk.com?utm_source=Github&utm_medium=PESDK&utm_term=Cordova-Demo) into an Ionic application using our [cordova demo plugin](https://github.com/imgly/pesdk-cordova-demo).
+This project shows how to easily integrate the [PhotoEditor SDK](https://www.photoeditorsdk.com/?utm_campaign=Projects&utm_source=Github&utm_medium=Side_Projects&utm_content=Ionic-Demo) into an Ionic application using our [cordova demo plugin](https://github.com/imgly/pesdk-cordova-demo).

 **THIS IS A DEMO**.
 This repository is not meant as a fully fledged Ionic plugin, but as a base for further development instead.
 See the [plugin repository](https://github.com/imgly/pesdk-cordova-demo) for more details on how to implement a full plugin for your use case.